 Elected mayor in November 2013, Russell K. (Rusty) Paul brings more than 35 years of federal, state and local public policy and public administration experience to the job.
+He is currently serving his second term.

 Mr. Paul was elected to the founding city council for Sandy Springs in November 2005 and served one term.
 He chaired the city’s charter review commission and the Sandy Springs Development Authority.